 Instructors and Guest Experts

-- Alison Milofsky, Director, United States Institute of Peace
+- Alison Milofsky, Director, U.S. Institute of Peace

 - Mark Brimhall-Vargas, Chief Diversity Officer and Vice President for Diversity, Equity and Inclusion, Brandeis University

 - Cate Broussard, Program Advisor, Life & Peace Institute